janastu/anthill19/pages/faq.md

 ### Is this a paid event?

-There is no fee for anything at all.
+:There is no fee for anything at all.
 We’d love it if your friends can join, so don’t hesitate to bring them with you.
 Simply register for the event, come on in.
 Do spread the word and let more people know about Anthillhacks.
+^

-### What about food?
+### What about food and accomodation?

+Food
-There will be a kitchen at the camp where food will be made for the people at the camp.
+:There will be a kitchen at the camp where food will be made for the people at the camp.
 Kitchen takes contributions on a sliding scale.
 The village on the hill - about 200 meters also have a few street side "cafes".
 Ofcourse, you can cook your own - camping style (no plastic thrash please). *Please volunteer for the kitchen and cleanup.*

-### What about accommodation?
+^

+Accommodation
-There are a few rooms and a number of tents that can be reserved.
+:There are a few rooms and a number of tents that can be reserved.
+You are welcome to pitch your own tent.
+You get to choose when you register.
+Please bring warm cloths for the evenings.
+^

 ### Should I bring...